mikepfrank/GLaDOS/src/README.md

 is no relation between this facility and the fictional AI named GLaDOS from the Portal video game series.]

+## Top-level files

+Here we document the various top-level files that exist immediately under the `src/` directory.

+[Fill this in.]

 ## Package subdirectories

 These are the top-level packages that will make up the GLaDOS system.
 Note that some of them may eventually also contain subpackages (although they do not yet, as of this writing).

+### Applications system (`apps/')

+This package gathers together modules implementing various application programs/tools that are available for use by the A.I. within the GLaDOS environment.
+These are anticipated to include the following, listed roughly in the intended order of implementation.

+1. **Help** - The "Help" tool simply displays some basic information about how to use GLaDOS (for the A.I.'s benefit).

+2. **Apps** - The "Apps" tool simply displays the list of all of the available apps and allows the A.I. to select one to launch.

+3. **Info** - The idea behind this app is that it maintains and displays certain critical contextual information that the A.I. needs to know, including its identity, life circumstances, and its present high-level goals.
+Its window normally remains pinned at the top of the A.I.'s receptive field.
+When the Context app is launched, it allows the A.I. to edit certain information such as its high-level goals.

+4. **Settings** - This app can be used by the A.I. to adjust various settings within GLaDOS.
+These can be associated with major systems or subsystems of GLaDOS, or individual apps or processes.

+5. **Memory** - The memory tool allows the A.I. to browse and search a database of records of its past conversations, thoughts, and actions.

+6. **ToDo** - The idea of this app is that it is a simple to-do list tool, which the A.I. can use to make notes to itself of important tasks that it wants to do later.
+The tasks can be given priority levels.
+The A.I. can check them off or delete them when complete.

+7. **Diary** - This tool allows the A.I. to keep a "diary" of important notes to itself, organized by date/time.

+8. **Browse** - This is a simple text-based tool to facilitate simple web browsing and searching.

+9. **Comms** - The "comms" tool faciltates the A.I.'s two-way communications with the outside world.
+This may include direct messages sent via Telegram, email messages, or other interfaces.
+	This may be broken out later into a whole 'Comms' subfolder of separate apps.

+10. **Writing** - The writing tool is an interface that helps the A.I. to compose and edit complex, hierarchically-structured works:
+	Stories, poems, and extended multi-chapter books.

+11. **Unix** - This app gives the A.I. access to an actual Unix shell environment on the host system that GLaDOS is running on.
+The A.I. runs within its own user account with limited permissions.

 ### Command interface (`commands/`)